himanii16/tiger-compiler/README.md

 Roll No. - 111801016

-## To run tiger parser

-1. make command (runs makefile)
-2. executable tiger will be generated
-3. ./tiger ex1.tig ex2.tig to run the sample test cases
+## Tiger Compiler

+All the code for the tiger compiler has been shifted to the folder tiger-compiler.

+The submissions for lab assignments can be found there.
+The commands details to be followed to run the compiler is included in the README file of the directory tiger-compiler.